genesiscommunitysuccess/docs/docs/Operations/commands.md

     No changes

-To commit the changes to the database use the --commit argument.
+To commit the changes to the database use the **--commit** argument.

-\## startProcess script
+## startProcess script

-The startProcess script is used to start a Genesis process.
+This script starts a Genesis process.
 It takes a single positional argument:

 <process name> and an optional argument "--dump", to ensure console output is shown on screen (useful for debugging).